dmehta94/project-3-reddit-nlp-litigation-analysis/README.md

 Our baseline logistic regression was able to correctly sort 80% of the testing data.
 After optimizing the models, the new logistic regression and the random forest classifiers outperformed the baseline slightly, yielding accuracies of 83% each.
 The k-nearest neighbors and support vector machine classifiers did not bode nearly as well, with each performing below 55% accuracy.
 Since our models were not able agree on whether the two subreddits are sufficiently distinct, we must concede that the investigation is inconclusive and further analysis is required.

 ### Next Steps
 The models were all overfit, despite our attempt to restrict the sheer number of features.
-Further analysis would attempt to reduce the complexity of the models by further restricting the number of features, increasing the strength of regularization, or perhaps trying some additional, less complex models.
+Further analysis would reduce the complexity of the models by further restricting the number of features, increasing the strength of regularization, or fitting less complex models.
+We could also reduce the scope of our corpus to more verbose documents (those containing body text).

 ### Links to Non-Course Sources Consulted
 [GeeksforGeeks' Comprehensive Guide to Classification Models in Sci-Kit Learn](https://www.geeksforgeeks.org/comprehensive-guide-to-classification-models-in-scikit-learn/)